bernarduswillson/toco-rest/README.md

-# Soap Service for Toco
+# Rest Service for Toco

-## Introduction
+## Description
-Toco-rest is a rest service for Toco.
-It is a simple service that allows toco to communicate with other systems using rest. it is built using express and postgres for the database .
-This service is built to complete IF3110 assignment.
+Toco-rest is a web back-end for Toco-spa.
+It is a service that allows toco to handle logic on the server side, fetch databases, and to communicate with other systems using restful APIs. it is built using expressJs and postgres.

 ## Features Overview
+  - [x] Authentication (JWT)
+  - [x] Authentication (Api Key)
+  - [x] Exercise API (including Question API and Option API)
+  - [x] Merchandise API
+  - [x] Admin API
-  - [x] manage exrcise
+  - [x] Voucher API
-  - [x] manage merchandise
+  - [x] Language API
-  - [x] manage voucher
+  - [x] Progress API

-## Installation
-there are 2 ways that you can run this server

-1. using docker
-- make sure you have docker installed
-- run `docker compose build`
-- run `docker compose up`
-- the server will run on port 5000

 ## Database Schema
 Toco soap service uses 7 tables in the database, the tables are `admin`, `exercise`, `question`, `option`, `progress`, `merchandise`, and `voucher` .
 The schema for the tables are as follows
 ![schema]( img/rest_ERD.png)

 ## Endpoints
 ### Admin
 - GET / -> get all admin
 - GET /search -> search admin